This cheeseburger frittata is easy to make with just a few ingredients, is packed with protein, is low carb, and just plain delicious!

 Those ground beef packages are what I use in this frittata – I actually like to defrost a package and use half for this frittata, and then meal prep a few taco bowls for lunch with the rest of the meat.

-All of the beef from Walden Local is grass fed and finished, which gives it a bit of a nutritional edge compared to conventional counterparts.
+All of the beef from Walden Local is grass fed and finished, which gives it a slight nutritional edge compared to conventional counterparts.
 It generally contains less overall fats, more omega-3s, and more CLA.
-(Whether those differences become clinically significant in the diet is a matter of debate among professionals, but one thing is for sure – I definitely believe unprocessed beef can play a role in a healthy diet thanks to it’s protein, B12, and iron.)
+(Whether those differences become clinically significant in the diet is a matter of debate among professionals, but one thing is for sure – I definitely believe any unprocessed beef can play a role in a healthy diet thanks to it’s protein, B12, and iron.)

-If you’re in the Northeast and you want to grab some of the grass fed beef for yourself, you can get free bacon and eggs with your first share with Walden Local.
-Here’s how: When you select share size that’s right for your family using my link and you get to the sign up page, just choose “referred by current member” in the “how did you hear about us?” drop down box.
-You can put my name (Chrissy Carroll) and you’ll get free bacon and eggs in your first meat share.
+If you’re in the Northeast and you want to grab some of the grass fed beef for yourself, you can sign up for Walden Local here.
+And when you select share size that’s right for your family using my link and you get to the sign up page, just choose “referred by current member” in the “how did you hear about us?” drop down box.
+You can put my name (Chrissy Carroll) and you may be treated to a $25 credit for your first share.
+(Note this offer may expire at anytime).

 As an aside, you can skip shares or cancel with them at anytime, but I really think once you try them you won’t ever want to quit – at least that’s been our experience so far.